Peter Gray (bioengineer): Biography

-Gray completed his university studies at The University of Sydney, graduating in 1966 with a degree in chemical engineering and biosciences with honours.
-He completed his PhD at the University of New South Wales (UNSW) in 1970, studying the dynamics of protein synthesis in yeast growing in steady state continuous cultures.

 Gray undertook postdoctoral research as a Science Research Fellow at University College London (UCL) in the group of Professors Malcolm Lilly and Peter Dunnill.
 The group was receiving major funding to investigate the application of immobilised enzymes processes for industrial bioprocessing.
 While at UCL, Gray carried out research on a number of unit operations required for the large scale production of bioactive proteins production by bacteria, unit operations which subsequently became widely used for the production of proteins made using recombinant DNA (rDNA) technology.
-He then moved to the United States to work for Eli Lilly and Co, Indianapolis, Indiana, as a Senior Scientist.
+He then moved to the United States to work for Eli Lilly and Company, in Indianapolis, Indiana, as a Senior Scientist.
 At Lilly’s he was responsible for developing production scale antibiotic fermentations.
 Lilly’s was one of the first companies to link the new knowledge of microbial genetics with bioengineering to improve the strains and bioprocesses used for antibiotic production.

-After five years overseas, Gray returned to Australia in 1975 to take up an academic position in the School of Biotechnology at UNSW, where his research resulted in the development of novel cyclic fed –batch bioprocesses for antibiotic production which markedly extended the productivity of the cultures.
-Gray returned to the US in 1982 where he worked for the Cetus Corporation and was a Visiting Professor at the University of California, Berkeley.
-Cetus was one of the first biotechnology companies developing products based on recombinant DNA technology, and pioneering the use of mammalian cell culture to express large complex biologics such as antibodies.